Skip to content

 FAQs

-What thickness of polycarbonate sheet is best for a small greenhouse?
+What polycarbonate thickness is best for a small greenhouse?

-Which type of polycarbonate sheet is best for a wall polycarbonate?
+Which polycarbonate thickness is best for a cold climate?

 Leave a comment